 If you change your business name, business address, or responsible party.
-For a definition of "responsible party" and how to notify IRS of a change in the identity of your responsible party, see the Form 8822-B instructions.
 Notify the IRS immediately if you change your business name, business address, or responsible party.

-Write to the IRS office where you file your returns (using the Without a payment address under Where Do You File, later) to notify the IRS of any name change.
+• Write to the IRS office where you file your returns (using the Without a payment address under Where Do You File, later) to notify the IRS of any business name change.
 See Pub.
-1635, Employer Identification Number: Understanding Your EIN, to see if you need to apply for a new EIN.
-Complete and mail Form 8822-B, Change of Address or Responsible Party-Business, to notify the IRS of an address change.
+1635 to see if you need to apply for a new employer identification number (EIN).

+• Complete and mail Form 8822-B to notify the IRS of a business address or responsible party change.
+Don't mail Form 8822-B with your Form 940.
+For a definition of "responsible party," see the Form 8822-B instructions.

 Federal tax deposits must be made by electronic funds transfer (EFT).
 You must use EFT to make all federal tax deposits.
 Generally, an EFT is made using the Electronic Federal Tax Payment System (EFTPS).
-If you do not want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make electronic deposits on your behalf.
+If you don't want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make electronic deposits on your behalf.
 Also, you may arrange for your financial institution to initiate a same-day wire payment on your behalf.
 EFTPS is a free service provided by the Department of Treasury.
 Services provided by your tax professional, financial institution, payroll service, or other third party may have a fee.

 For more information on making federal tax deposits, see section 11 of Pub.
-15 (Circular E), Employer's Tax Guide.
-To get more information about EFTPS or to enroll in EFTPS, visit www.eftps.gov, or call 1-800-555-4477, 1-800-733-4829 (TDD), or 1-800-244-4829 (Spanish).
+15. To get more information about EFTPS or to enroll in EFTPS, go to EFTPS.gov, or call 1-800-555-4477, 1-800-733-4829 (TDD), or 1-800-244-4829 (Spanish).
 Additional information about EFTPS is also available in Pub.
-966, Electronic Federal Tax Payment System: A Guide To Getting Started.
+966.

 Aggregate Form 940 filers.
-Agents must complete Schedule R (Form 940), Allocation Schedule for Aggregate Form 940 Filers, when filing an aggregate Form 940.
-Aggregate Forms 940 are filed by agents of home care service recipients approved by the IRS under section 3504 of the Internal Revenue Code.
-To request approval to act as an agent for an employer, the agent files Form 2678, Employer/Payer Appointment of Agent, with the IRS unless you are a state or local government agency acting as agent under the special procedures provided in Rev. Proc.
+Agents and CPEOs must complete Schedule R (Form 940) when filing an aggregate Form 940.
+Aggregate Forms 940 are filed by agents of home care service recipients approved by the IRS under section 3504.
+To request approval to act as an agent for an employer, the agent files Form 2678 with the IRS unless you're a state or local government agency acting as an agent under the special procedures provided in Rev. Proc.
 2013-39, 2013-52 I.R.B.
-830, available at www.irs.gov/irb/2013-52 IRB/ar15.html.
+830, available at IRS.gov/irb/2013-52 IRB/ar15.html.